Mariana, Quezon City

+Originally a hinterland along the San Juan River at the outskirts of Manila, the area was purchased from friar lands and other estates by Doña Magdalena and Kemal H. Hemady in the 1920s, developing it into the first gated community outside of Manila.

+Following World War II, the area experienced significant changes with the development of schools, churches, and the commercialization of adjacent areas.
+New Manila eventually ceased to become a gated community, with only some roads remaining gated at certain hours of the day, spurring the decline of low-density suburbia in favor of mixed-use and higher-density developments.

 History

 Prior to the 1920s, the area that would become known as New Manila was once a hilly, underdeveloped hinterland along the shoreline of the San Juan River, at the outskirts of Manila.
 Eventually, as Manila became crowded, noisy, and polluted, new developments in the nearby San Juan became popular among middle-class families for a much more quiet and peaceful place to live.
+Thus, the reason it was named New Manila as the place's original settlers moved from Manila.

-New Manila subdivision
+Manila Heights subdivision

-In the 1920s, Lebanese immigrant Doña Magdalena Hemady purchased 1000 ha of land from friar lands bought by the Taft Commission as a result of Act No. 1120, also known as the Friar Lands Act of 1904.
-These lands acquired by Doña Hemady became known as the Magdalena Estate, with among these friar lands was land owned by the Ortigas family, which in turn was previously owned by the Augustinian Order as the Hacienda de Mandaluyon.
+In the 1920s, Lebanese immigrant Doña Magdalena Hemady purchased 1000 ha of land from Augustinian Order friar lands bought by the Taft Commission as a result of Act No. 1120, also known as the Friar Lands Act of 1904.
+These lands acquired by Doña Hemady became known as the Hacienda de Magdalena (Magdalena Estate), including parts of the Ortigas-owned Hacienda de Mandaloyon.

-Around 1922 to 1923, Doña Hemady and her second husband Kemal H. Hemady developed the land into the New Manila Subdivisions as a residential enclave for the elite, becoming the first real estate developer in the country, and establishing what would be the first gated community outside of Manila.
+On March 28, 1922, the estate was incorporated.
+Hemady and her second husband Kemal H. Hemady, as well as family members Felipe Ysmael and Halim Ysmael, and Sidney C. Schwartzkopf served as the estate's directors.
+From 1922 to 1923, it was developed into the Manila Heights Subdivision as a residential enclave for the elite.
+As a result, Hemady became the first real estate developer in the Philippines and the first to establish a gated community outside of Manila.
 The lots along the subdivision's main roads, namely Victoria Avenue, Broadway Avenue, Gilmore Avenue, and Pacific Avenue (now Doña Hemady Avenue) were cut at no less than 2000 sqm per corner.
 On the other hand, lots along the side streets, numbered 1st to 13th after the numbered streets in New York City, measured at approximately 1000 sqm each.

-In 1937, the New Manila area gained recognition as the "Hollywood of the Philippines", being home to Sampaguita Pictures (along Granada Street, now located in Barangay Valencia), as well as its rival, LVN Pictures, being one of the first companies that produced original Filipino films.
+In 1937, the New Manila area gained recognition as the "Hollywood of the Philippines", being home to Sampaguita Pictures (along Granada Street, now located in Barangay Valencia), as well as its rival, LVN Pictures, just along Benitez Street, being one of the first companies that produced original Filipino films.